 Once the materials have been separated in our MRFs, it is then baled and sent onto specialist reprocessors and manufacturers, where they are used to create new products.

-The use of MRFs to sort co-mingled materials also allows us to removal any non-recyclable residual waste, which can then be sent onto Energy from Waste facilities where it is used a fuel source to generate renewable electricity.
+The use of MRFs to sort co-mingled materials also allows us to remove any non-recyclable residual waste, which can then be sent onto Energy from Waste facilities where it is used a fuel source to generate electricity.

 The process of separating mixed materials through a MRF also dramatically improves the quality of the recyclables produced.
 This is of great importance for reprocessors and manufacturers, as they rely on quality of the materials being of a high standard, as it means that they do not need to use raw materials to create their products.

 Our MRFs have an annual capacity in excess of 400,000 tonnes, and through the use of state-of-the-art sorting technology we typically recover over 90% of the materials passing through them for subsequent recycling.

 What materials do our Materials Recovery Facilities separate and recover for recycling?